NYSED Community Health Center Contact List

 ADA Give Kids A Smile® Program

 This program enhances the oral health of large numbers of needy children.
 Give Kids A Smile (GKAS) activities also highlight for policy makers the ongoing challenges that disadvantaged families face in finding dental care.
-Find a program.Smiles Across AmericaSmiles Change Lives
+Find a program.Smiles Change Lives

 Professional Dental Organizations

-Academy of General Dentistry -(AGD) is a professional association of general dentists.
-A general dentist is the primary care provider for patients of all ages and is responsible for the diagnosis, treatment, management, and overall coordination of services related to patients’ oral health needs.
+Professional association of general dentists.
+A general dentist is the primary care provider for patients of all ages and is responsible for the diagnosis, treatment, management, and overall coordination of services related to patient's oral health needs.

-American Academy of Pediatric Dentistry -(AAPD) is the membership organization representing the specialty of pediatric dentistry.
+is a membership organization representing the specialty of pediatric dentistry.
 Pediatric dentistry is one of the nine recognized dental specialties of the American Dental Association.
 Pediatric dentists complete two to three years of additional specialized training (after the required four years of dental school) to prepare them for treating a wide variety of children's dental problems.

-Provides education and support to improve oral health including disaster relief, dental health certificates, recruitment and promotion of school-based health initiatives.
-They collaborate with:
+Provides education and support to improve oral health, including disaster relief, dental health certificates, recruitment, and promotion of school-based health initiatives.